jundalisay/superblist/content/en/research/smith/jurisprudence/part-1/section-3/chapter-11c.md

 This is very reasonable.
 If a debt be not claimed for a long time the negligence of the debtor is encouraged.

 By the Scotch law, if he call for neither principal nor interest of a bond for forty years, it very justly prescribes.

 Nobody of common prudence would neglect any part of his affairs for forty years, if ever he intended to meddle with them again.

 According to strict law, if the interest be demanded in the thirty-ninth year the capital does not prescribe.

 Crimes likewise prescribe, and it is reasonable that they should, whether they be punished from a sympathy with the resentment of the sufferer, or from public utility, or to satisfy the public.

 Resentment wears out in a few years, and a person who has behaved well for twenty years, the time fixed on by our law, cannot be very dangerous to the public.

 Appeals by the English law prescribe in one year, but an indictment does not prescribe so soon, because the king prosecutes for public security and not to gratify private resentment, and therefore the law favours his claim.

-At any rate it would be unreasonable to prosecute a man for a crime committed forty years ago, because he may now be a quite different man from what he was then.
+It would be unreasonable to prosecute a man for a crime committed 40 years ago because he may now be a quite different man from what he was then.
-Besides, the thing is quite forgotten, and the end of punishing and public example is entirely lost.
+- Besides, the thing is quite forgotten
+- The goal of punishing and setting the public example is entirely lost.

 Treason itself prescribes in a few years.

 From a resentment in law, however, if sentence have actually passed upon a person, and he have made his escape, he may be executed on his former sentence:  the escape is considered as a new crime.